JosephCollierIT/osticket-prereqs/README.md

 </p>
 <p>

 9.)
-Once you have downloaded and extracted the zip file into the PHP folder on the C drive, download and install the VC_redist.x86.exe from the installation files.
-Go through the setup wizard to finish setting up and installing the VC_redist.x86.exe.
+After extracting the PHP zip file to the `C:\PHP` folder, download and install `VC_redist.x86.exe` from the installation files.
+Complete the setup by following the installation wizard.

 10.)
 Download and install MySQL 5.5.62 (mysql-5.5.62-win32.msi)
   Run the setup wizard: